Level 3 French

 Term 1

-Topics covered: Education in France, My future - aspirations and possible future careers, the environment.
+Topics covered: Education in France, My future - aspirations and possible future careers, social problems.
 Grammar: Revision of the future and conditional tenses, subjunctive, passive voice.

 Term 2

-Topics covered: Immigration, integration, racism, social problems.
+Topics covered: Immigration, integration, racism.
 Grammar: Indirect speech, demonstrative and possessive pronouns, perfect subjunctive, conditional perfect, comparative and superlative adjectives.

 Term 3

-Topics covered: Regions of France, history of France, French politics.
+Topics covered: The environment, regions and history of France, French politics.
 Grammar: Infinitive constructions, future tense of the passive voice, present participles, inverted verbs.

 Term 4